Butte watchdogs balk at potential use of contaminated materials for fill at Superfund sites

-Watchdogs tracking the Superfund cleanup in Butte sank their teeth recently into a new bone of contention.
+Watchdogs tracking the Superfund cleanup in Butte have sunk their teeth into a new bone of contention.

-The Atlantic Richfield Co. and EPA are talking about using slightly contaminated dirt for fill in certain scenarios instead of cleaner dirt at various sites in the Silver Bow Creek Corridor requiring Superfund remediation in and around Butte.
+The Atlantic Richfield Co. and EPA are considering using slightly contaminated dirt for fill in certain scenarios instead of cleaner dirt at various sites in the Silver Bow Creek Corridor requiring Superfund remediation in and around Butte.

 The phrase “grey dirt” refers to onsite soil at project sites that has lower metals content than soils considered contaminated wastes requiring removal and deposit in a repository.